nielsenjared/nielsenjared.github.io/content/blog/object-relational-mapping-orm-javascript/index.md

 ordinalNumbers();
 ```
+We chain `.then()` and `.catch()` functions to our Promise invocation.
+We can chain as many as we want, effectively adding multiple callbacks to our Promise object. `.then()` handles the successful resolution of our Promise. `.catch()` handles the failure, or rejection, of our Promise.

-For a deeper-dive, read my related article to [Learn JavaScript Promises and Promise Methods](http://jarednielsen.com/javascript-promises/).
+For a deeper-dive, read my related article to [Learn JavaScript Promises and Promise Methods](/javascript-promises/).

 ## Setup The MySQL Database

-We'll use the following schema and seeds.
+Throughout this tutorial we will work with MySQL and the mysql npm package to build a simple Node app for a vet to track pets and owners.
+We'll use the following schema and seeds:

 ```
-DROP DATABASE IF EXISTS petshop_db;
+DROP DATABASE IF EXISTS vet_db;
-CREATE DATABASE petshop_db;
+CREATE DATABASE vet_db;
-USE petshop_db;
+USE vet_db;

 CREATE TABLE cats
 (